Autopilot features in rules

 Do I need to enable Topics to use the rule action or branching rule step?

-No. Topics are not required to use the Reply with Autopilot instructions rule action and Branch by Autopilot answer rule step.
+No. Topics are not required to use the Reply with Autopilot instructions rule action and Branch with Autopilot rule step.

 Can I use these rule features outside of the default Autopilot rule?

 Yes.
-The Reply with Autopilot instructions rule action and Branch by Autopilot answer rule step can be used in rules outside of the default Autopilot rule set up in your Topics settings.
+The Reply with Autopilot instructions rule action and Branch with Autopilot rule step can be used in rules outside of the default Autopilot rule set up in your Topics settings.
 These features don’t need to wait for a Topic to be identified before firing.

 What information does the rule action use to generate replies?